ASeed223/FEB-1/README.md

-Nexus Upgrade Status Update
+Hi team,
-Hi team, I want to provide a quick update on the Nexus upgrade.
-Nexus is now successfully up and running, but I’ve identified a display issue where the "Browse" UI appears empty.
-I believe this is a known side effect of how the new version handles indexing via the pg_trgm extension.
+I want to provide a quick update on the Nexus upgrade.
+Nexus is now successfully up and running.
+However, I’ve identified a display issue where the “Browse” UI appears empty.
+I believe this is a known side effect related to how the new version handles indexing with the pg_trgm extension.
 I want to emphasize that this is strictly a display issue within the web interface.
-I’ve already verified with Nemai and Anatoliy from the OCP team and they confirmed that pulling images is working perfectly, so this should not cause any production outages.
+I’ve already verified with Nemai and Anatoliy from the OCP team, and they confirmed that pulling images is working perfectly.
+Therefore, this should not cause any production outages.
-To fix the UI, I have initiated the Repair - Rebuild repository browse and Repair - Rebuild repository search tasks in Nexus.
-Because we have over 2.5 TB of data, this rebuild process will take a significant amount of time to complete.
-But if the UI is still not populated by tomorrow, I will generate a Sonatype Support Zip and open a ticket with their engineering team for a deeper look.
-Since we have snapshots saved for 7 days, so we can discuss a restore if is necessary on Monday.
+To address the UI issue, I have initiated the following tasks in Nexus: Repair – Rebuild repository browse and Repair – Rebuild repository search
+The search feature now seems to be working, but the Browse function is still unavailable.
+I have generated a Sonatype Support ZIP and opened a ticket with their engineering team for further investigation.
+However, I’m not sure when they will respond.
+I will continue to monitor my email over the weekend.
+Since we have snapshots retained for 7 days, we can discuss a restore on Monday if necessary.